About the strip > The 00s

 21 Oct 00

 Under the new American influence bankers were now expected to be ethical.
 "Social outreach" policies became fashionable.
-Alex spent a day on a building site.
+Alex spent a day working on a community project.

 01 Dec 00

-Clive got a job working for The Devil in Hellbank (an institution with some similarities to Goldman Sachs)
+Clive got a job working for The Devil in Hellbank (an institution with passing similarities to Goldman Sachs).

 12 Dec 00